 Here’s an example.

-When working on hitting, coaches often toss the ball for players to attack.
+When working on hitting, coaches sometimes toss the ball for players to attack.
 They no doubt think of it as a way to give the players lots of “good” reps.
-This may result in players who are good at hitting good sets.
+This may result in players who are good at hitting good sets with fixed timing.
 It stunts the players’ growth in terms of learning to handle different set tempos and placements, though.
 In other words, the coach has largely removed the read and plan aspects of RPE.
 The players are just executing.

 We can come up with similar examples with just about every other skill.
 Think about anything that involves a player executing a skill off a tossed or otherwise very predictable controlled ball.
 When take the read or read-plan elements out, we actually hinder the long-term development of our players.